lwaekfjlk/Fin-Tech/README.md

 # Fin-Tech
-Relevant codes of Fin-Tech is provided.
+Relevant codes of Fin-Tech taught by Xiaolin Zheng is provided.